fantasy-top/fantasy-core-audit/README.md

 **Exchange** contract is responsible for trading fantasy cards.
 When buying or selling a card, a fee is taken and sent to the protocol's treasury address.
 The buy and sell functions of this contract can only be called by EOAs

 **Minter** contract is responsible for minting new fantasy cards.
 The owner of the Minter contract can configure the minting dynamics.
+The minter can be configured to use a fixed price or a linear gradual dutch auction.

 ## Usage